PaymanAI/paygent-01/README.md

 # Paygent.01 - AI-Powered Money Movement Made Easy

-Paygent.01 is a modern web application that combines the power of AI with Payman's payment infrastructure to make moving money a breeze.
-Built with Next.js 13+, Tailwind CSS, and TypeScript, it provides a seamless chat interface for handling financial transactions through natural language.
+Paygent.01 is an open-source project that combines the power of AI with Payman's payment infrastructure to make moving money a breeze.

+Built with Vercel AI SDK, Payman, and OpenAI, Paygent.01 empowers anyone to send and receive money effortlessly.

+Just spin up the app, add your Payman API key and you're ready to go!

 ## ✨ Features

 - 🤖 AI-powered chat interface for natural language money movement
 - 🔄 Support for both OpenAI and Anthropic AI models
 - 💸 Seamless integration with Payman's payment infrastructure
-- 🎨 Modern, responsive UI with Tailwind CSS
-- 🔒 Secure environment configuration
-- 🌓 Dark/Light mode support

 ## 🚀 Quick Start